So Sweet! Bindi and Robert Irwin Remember Steve Irwin on His Birthday

 Monica Schipper/Getty Images for Discovery, Inc.

-Bindi Irwin and Robert Irwin are honoring their late father, Steve Irwin, with sweet Instagram posts on his birthday.
+Bindi Irwin and Robert Irwin honored their late father, Steve Irwin, with sweet Instagram posts on his birthday.

 Bindi posted an adorable throwback of her dad holding a koala and her as a baby.
 She thoughtfully wrote, "Thank you for always being my guiding light. ❤"